-Representatives from the charities will attend our annual holiday party on December 2 at the historic DeKalb Courthouse on the square in downtown Decatur.
-Festivities begin at 6:30 p.m. with a catered buffet, wine and beer.
-A DJ will spin tunes for dancing.
+Representatives from the charities will attend our annual holiday party on December 9 at The Solarium in Oakhurst Village in Decatur.
+Festivities begin at 6:30 p.m. with a catered buffet, wine, beer and, of course, a DJ to spin dancing tunes.
+Join us!

 Other Good Works